Why RFPs Aren’t Good for Anyone

 Instead of the time-wasting, fuzzy RFP slog, there’s a different way — a way that will yield fresh, effective, co-created ideas and will make the process a hell of a lot more exciting for everyone involved.

-Talk to potential agency partners about your organization, your project, and what’s keeping you up at night.
-Trust your instincts; you know when the chemistry is right when you talk to someone.
-You know when there’s enough common interest to want to jump into a working relationship.
+Start by creating a thorough project brief you can share with prospective partners.
+This can serve as a conversation starter when you talk to potential agency partners about your organization, your project, and what’s keeping you up at night.
+It will help you organize your thoughts, and help potential creative partners ask better questions.
+Trust your instincts; you'll know if the chemistry is right when you talk to someone.
+You'll know when there’s enough common interest to want to jump into a working relationship.

 If an agency’s experience, expertise, and interest in being your partner isn’t obvious to you after you talk to them, or if they’re not exactly what you’re looking for, it’s better for both parties to be honest about it early on rather than go through the cumbersome and forced process of lengthy courtships and proposals.
 No hurt feelings.